m3mentomor1/Pneumonia_Detection_with_Lightweight-CNN-Models/README.md

 - ShuffleNet-V2
 - SqueezeNet

-To ensure a fair evaluation, all models have undergone training with the same batch sizes, epochs, & data preprocessing techniques.
+For a fair evaluation, all models have been trained using identical batch sizes, epochs, and data preprocessing techniques.
+Additionally, while the architectures of MobileNetV2, ShuffleNetV2, and SqueezeNet vary in design principles and specific layers, the process of adapting them for chest X-ray image classification remains consistent across all three models.
+Specifically, only the final fully connected layer of each model is replaced to align with the number of classes in the dataset.
+This modification enables a fair comparison of the models' performances without further alteration to their respective architectures.

 ----------------------